 Statement + Bio

-In my current urban landscape paintings on paper, I remove all man-made objects to illustrate how ecosystems, and our experience of nature, are mediated by the built environment.
+In a series of urban landscape paintings on paper, I remove all man-made objects, leaving white paper that cuts apart our experience of the landscape.
+I use only pigments made plants and soils I forage for and process myself.
+In this series I illustrate how ecosystems, and our experience of nature, are mediated by the built environment.
 I am arguing that the environmental crisis is due, in large part, to our individual, socio-cultural, and capitalist disconnection from nature - and we can see this disconnection played out in how we divide and disrupt land, water and sky.

-After decades of working primarily in commercially-produced watercolor, I now use only natural pigments made from foraged plants, soils, rocks and other natural materials - from my own backyard, public lands and roadsides - so that my own process of making is part of the effort of reconnection.
-These pigments, like the landscapes they dipict, are fugitive.
+After decades of working primarily in commercially-produced watercolor, I now use only natural pigments made from foraged plants, soils, rocks and other natural materials - from my own backyard, public lands and roadsides - so that my own process of making is part of investigating “natural” and “unnatural” as concepts.

 I was born in Darby, Pennsylvania, a suburb of Philadelphia.
 I received my BFA from Tyler School of Art (Temple University); MFA from Indiana University, Bloomington, both in painting.